LotionDude/Java-Json-Convert/README.md

 The text value defined in the request schema is an alias which will be mapped to the alias value defined in the response schema.

-For example, for the following target schema:
+For example, using our previously defined schema, for the following target object:

 ```json
 {